Select Language : English Japanese

 To ensure compliance with the prevailing laws and regulations in Japan and overseas on preventing corruption, including bribery and bid-rigging, NTT Communications adheres to the Anti-Bribery Handbook compiled by its parent company Nippon Telegraph and Telephone Corporation, as well as its own internal rules, to prevent corruption.

-We have stipulated detailed rules against bribery as well as prevention guidelines under the Global Compliance Regulations to clearly demonstrate we have proper measures in place to combat this concern, and we are determined to stringently address specific acts of bribery such as facilitation payments.
+We have stipulated detailed rules against bribery as well as prevention guidelines under the Global Compliance Regulations to clearly demonstrate we have proper measures in place to combat this concern, and we are determined to stringently address specific acts of bribery.
 As part of our Groupwide effort to prevent corruption, we follow procedures in various countries with regard to prior approval in cases where providing benefits to public officials are tolerated under law and examine the eligibility of agents and consultants hired to execute our operations.
 We also include prevention of corruption as a topic in our compliance training in an ongoing effort to raise awareness.

 Appropriate Advertising